laksh-gangwani/BoreDMcoding-round/README.md

 - Implement the Material-UI Data Grids and populate them with data from the backend.
 - Implement real-time data updates using WebSockets.
 - Add CRUD operations and ensure changes are reflected across all clients in real-time.

+## Implementing Real-Time Data Grids

+### Backend

+- Enhance the data model to support a list of records that will be displayed in the Data Grids.
+- Implement CRUD operations (Create, Read, Update, Delete) to manage this data.
+- Use Marshmallow for serialization and deserialization of data to ensure data integrity.
+- Modify the WebSocket endpoint to handle different types of messages (e.g., `add_record`, `update_record`, `delete_record`) and broadcast updates to all connected clients.

+### Frontend

+- Use Material-UI's DataGrid component to display the data from the backend.
+- Implement a custom hook to manage WebSocket communication and handle different types of messages.
+- Use optimistic updates on the frontend to ensure a responsive user experience.
+Update the local state first, then synchronize with the backend.
+- Ensure that any changes made in one Data Grid are immediately reflected in the other.

+### Architectural Considerations

+- I aim for a clean and modular code structure.
+I separate concerns and use proper abstractions where necessary.
+- I implement error handling and validation on both the frontend and backend to ensure robustness.
+- I consider scalability and maintainability.
+I think about how my design would accommodate future requirements, such as adding more Data Grids or handling more complex data structures.

+## Final Thoughts

+Throughout this project, I've embarked on a journey to explore the integration of modern web technologies to create a dynamic and interactive web application.
+While I haven't written the entire codebase, I've aimed to lay out a clear and concise blueprint that demonstrates my understanding and approach to building real-time data grids using Quart, React, and Material-UI.

+This project has been an exciting opportunity to delve into the challenges of real-time data synchronization and to experiment with the potential of WebSockets for creating a seamless user experience.
+I've enjoyed the process of conceptualizing the architecture and considering the various aspects of frontend and backend integration, data management, and user interaction.

+As I present this project to you, my goal is to showcase not just my technical skills, but also my ability to think critically and strategically about the development process.
+I believe that the true value of this project lies in its potential as a foundation for further development and innovation.

+I hope that this overview provides you with a clear understanding of my approach and the considerations I've made in designing this application.
+I look forward to the possibility of discussing this project further and exploring how my skills and insights can contribute to your team.